atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 More casual streams involve a BP influencer sitting at his desk, answering fan questions about looksmaxxing (while maybe getting blown at his desk).
 This ties into the health grifts, videos in which someone like Syrian Psycho will try to convince you to buy his debloating supplements or personal looksmaxxing coaching services.

-The greatest
+The greatest form of looksmaxxer art is the *BP edit*.

-- Forms of looksmaxxing content- strategic irony, health grifts, BP edits

 - Looksmaxxers are self-destructive Narcissuses whose sexual fixation seems to be themselves--- and not women---in spite of their supposed ideological basis (consider "BP edits").
 There is a very Don Quixote/PUA aspect to their methods in that they seemingly have no care at all in becoming hitched or even having enjoyable sex (i.e. more than five minutes with one plastered person at a time).
 It is literally all based on numbers.
 They have extremely strong preference for certain "strong" features, even those that are "unfeminine".
 Hence their ideal woman (the "true Eve") ends up resembling the looksmaxxer himself (rather than anyone else).
 (TANGENT: they lowkey fw the dolls??)